germal/OpenCVB/README.md

 The list of people who have made OpenCVB possible is long but starts with the OpenCV contributors – particularly, Gary Bradski, Victor Erukhimov, and Vadim Pisarevsky - and Intel’s decision to contribute the code to the open source community.
-Also, this code would not exist without OpenCVSharp managed code interface to OpenCV provided by user “shimat”.
+Also, this code would not exist without OpenCVSharp’s managed code interface to OpenCV provided by user “shimat”.
 There is a further Intel contribution to this software in the form of RealSense cameras – low-cost 3D cameras for the maker community as well as robotics developers and others.